If you have any questions about this program, please use this form to contact us and a recruiter will reach out by the following business day.

 What You Will Learn In The Collision repair Program

 Students will learn and practice safety in the shop, understanding the safety hazards of shop equipment and tools.
-Also practicing safety with hazardous waste materials and pollutants.
+They will also learn to practice safety with hazardous waste materials and pollutants.

 Visual damage analysis and computerized estimating is a must in the collision repair industry.
 Students will learn to visually, verbally, and mechanically determine vehicle damage and repairability.

 From surface preparation, masking, to water-based and solvent-based painting.
 Students will have a full understanding of how to mix paint using the computerized mixing software, spraying panels using cutting edge technology, tools and equipment.

 Our Collision Repair Students in action